anapsix/dynamicinfradays/user/pages/01.home/_speakers/features.md

       text: "Kir leads the OpenVZ Linux containers project, which (amongst other things) is the biggest contributor to LXC."
       icon: user
     - header: Barak Michener
-      text: "Barak is a software engineer and Developer Advocate at CoreOS."
+      text: "Barak is a software engineer and long-standing developer advocate at CoreOS."
       icon: user
     - header: Igor Moochnick
       text: "Igor learned many lessons on the journey to container adoption in the enterprise."